burin-n/anychat-server/README.md

       - The port should match configuration of heartbeat server, if not heartbeat won't find any active server.

-Run both of server, hearthbeat will communicate with frontend about which server is avaiable.
+Run both of backend and heartbeat, hearthbeat will communicate with frontend about which backend server is avaiable.